Dark

 The Santa Ana Dons faced off against the Canyon Cougars in an out-of-conference matchup that earned the Dons a 4-3 walk-off win in the 12th inning Tuesday evening.

-“One thing I’ll say is the pitching was phenomenal today,” said head coach Tom Nilles, highlighting the mult-inning stretch in which relievers Bruno Banuelos, Jack Fishel and Adrian Villegas held the Cougars at bay during a 3-3 entanglement from the seventh inning and on.
+“One thing I’ll say is the pitching was phenomenal today,” said head coach Tom Nilles, highlighting the multi-inning stretch in which relievers Bruno Banuelos, Jack Fishel and Adrian Villegas held the Cougars at bay during a 3-3 entanglement from the seventh inning and on.

 “My job was to come in, throw strikes, and try to hold the lead to zero,” said Banuelos.
 He handily kept the Cougars away from victory throughout the ninth and 10th innings.